 Financial expenses, including but not limited to interest expense, bond issuance costs, or any other debt- related costs or expenses; or

-Any otherwise eligible planning project costs incurred prior to the date of announcement of grant award by the Montana Department of Commerce.
+Any otherwise eligible planning project costs incurred prior to the date of announcement of grant award by Commerce.

 D. Award Amounts and Required Match

 CDBG Planning grants are available in amounts up to $50,000.
-With the exception of planning grant funds requested for special economic development activities applicants must provide financial match on a 1:3 basis; in other words, an applicant must provide a minimum of 25% of the amount of CDBG Planning grant funds requested.
+With the exception of planning grant funds requested for special economic development activities.
+Applicants must match a minimum of 25% of the amount of CDBG Planning grant funds requested.
 Planning grant funds requested for economic development activities on behalf of a private entity for site-specific projects will require the applicant provide match on a 1:1 basis.
 Matching funds must be firmly committed by the time CDBG grants funds are released.

 The amount of CDBG funds requested, and matching funds to be committed, must be described in the proposed budget as part of the application materials (see Exhibit 2 for the required budget format and instructions).